gumaerc-testorg/18.338j-fall-2004/content/pages/syllabus.md

 Textbooks
 ---------

 There are no textbooks covering a majority portion of the material we will be studying in this course.
-Please see the [readings]({{< baseurl >}}/pages/readings) section for more information.
+Please see the {{% resource_link 04064129-824e-a37f-053d-15c1788b5bf5 "readings" %}} section for more information.